 For starters, let’s re-establish the terminology first.
 We use hemp as a term referring to cannabis varieties that contain less than 0.3% THC content as per its dry weight.
 Earlier in the day, hemp refers to fibers used in building resources and fabric production.
 Now, it is a viable source of CBD oil.

 Marijuana, on the other hand, is a variety that has more than 0.3% THC content as per its dry weight.
 This word has a negative connotation in cannabis culture.
-It may even have a possibly racist undertone to in.
+It may even have a possibly racist undertone to it.
 This is concerning how the smoking habit enhanced during the legal immigration of Mexicans to the US.
 You can read this article for reference.
 With that in mind, we use these terms concerning Cannabis use and production.
 However, the hemp plant vs. Marijuana does not only differ in definition.

 The Confusion Presented by Hemp vs Marijuana

 Let’s begin with the source of every product legalized as hemp or scrutinized as Marijuana: Cannabis.
 What is Cannabis?
 Primarily, this is a flowering plant classified under the Cannabaceae family, has three variants.
-We commonly recognize these variants as “strains,” namely Cannabis Sativa, Cannabis Indica, and Cannabis Ruderalis.
+We commonly recognize these variants as “strains,” namely Cannabis Sativa, Cannabis Indica, Cannabis Hybrid and Cannabis Ruderalis.
 Basically, we use these as legitimate terminologies for the plant nomenclature of Cannabis.
-In addition to this, there are wider propagations of Sativa and Indica strains, as compared to that of Ruderalis.
+In addition to this, there are wider propagations of Sativa Strains and Indica strains, as compared to that of Ruderalis.

 Hemp and Marijuana, on the other hand, are terms borne from the culture of production and use.
 Unlike the three aforementioned strains of the plant, these are types based on a single characteristic.
 How much THC is in the plant is a particular characteristic.
 Some variants include more THC after processing than others, but this can also be affected by farming practices and extraction methods.